ninankkim/ninankkim/README.md

 - 👯  I’m looking to collaborate on: anything, I'm always up to learning/relearning new things!
 - 😄  Pronouns: she/her/hers.
 - 🎵  Favorite Music: 2000s R&B vibes and Lo-Fi music!
-- ⚡  Fun fact: I have a doggo named Sauce.
+- ⚡  Fun Fact: I have a doggo named Sauce.
+- 🤡  Favorite Quote: "You miss 100% of the shots you don't take." - Michael Scott, The Always Favorite Boss
 -------------------------------------------

 ### Coding Languages 🧩